QUICK ANSWER

 AVOID THESE

-- Scheduling the exam without checking ID match, course certificate validity, and current Pearson VUE availability.
+• Scheduling the exam without checking ID match, course certificate validity, current Pearson VUE availability, and travel logistics to a listed test center such as Ormond Beach, Jacksonville, or Lake Mary.

-- Choosing a broker by commission split before asking who reviews first contracts.
+• Choosing a broker by commission split before asking who reviews first contracts and ITT-era lot questions.

-- Treating Palm Coast, Flagler Beach, Bunnell, St. Augustine, and Daytona Beach as one generic coastal market.
+• Treating Palm Coast, Flagler Beach, Bunnell, Hammock, St. Augustine, and Daytona Beach as one generic coastal market.

-- Giving legal, insurance, inspection, tax, lending, survey, zoning, utility, rental, HOA, condo, or property-management advice outside your role.
+• Giving legal, insurance, inspection, tax, lending, survey, zoning, utility, HOPA-compliance, fair-housing, condo-engineering, or property-management advice outside your role.

 FAQ